Social Media and You Module

 - Google yourself and then automate it with Google Alerts

 Continually consider the “Wall Street Journal” or “NY Times” test before posting – would you want your family to see this posting if it was a headline in the Wall Street Journal or New York Times?
 What about an employer’s reaction?
 If the answer is no, do not post it.
-Whatever you post online remains online for anyone, anywhere to see it or read it forever!
+Whatever you post online remains for anyone to see or read forever!
 Remember, no matter what channel you post on, every “like,” comment, status update, or photo posted online leaves a digital footprint!
 That footprint will be either positive or negative.
-Having a positive, consistent presence on various social media sites makes it easier for hiring managers to find you.
+A positive, consistent presence on various social media sites makes it easier for hiring managers to find you.

 Managing Your Reputation Throughout College

-Students can best control their online reputations by remaining proactive about submissions; make sure certain a post will not damage your career or academic opportunities before you publish it.
-Having this mental filter can prevent social media emergencies when you must rush to remove content or contact website administrators.
-Be very deliberate with the information you post online, and make sure that it does not tarnish other people’s reputations either!
+Students can best control their online reputations by remaining proactive about submissions; ensure that a post will not damage your career or academic opportunities before publishing it.
+This mental filter can prevent social media emergencies when you must rush to remove content or contact website administrators.
+Be very deliberate with the information you post online, and ensure that it does not tarnish other people’s reputations either!

 First and Second Year Students